 The British Indian Army

-The present Indian army traces its lineage to the days of the Raj (the era of British rule).
+The Indian army traces its lineage to the days of the Raj (the era of British rule).
 It does not claim any affinity with the armies of the Hindu and Muslim periods.
-During the days of Hindu rule, the caste composition of the army was paramount.
+During the days of Hindu rule, the army consisted of only the martial caste.
 For a recap there are 4 main castes in Hindu society and innumerable sub-castes.
 The Hindus had a dedicated caste whose profession was soldiers.
-This caste was known as the Kshatriyas. and included many sub-castes, who also came under the nomenclature of Kshatriya.
+This caste was known as the Kshatriyas.
+It included many sub-castes, who also came under the nomenclature of Kshatriya.
 The Kshatriyas were the only caste allowed to bear arms and any attempt to bear arms by the lower castes merited a death sentence.

 This division was studied by the English and they formed their own opinion with inputs from their experience of battle conditions in India with the Locals.
-The British who came to India needed their own army and they had willing recruits from the local Indian populace.
-Thus there was no shortage of manpower.
+The British who came to India needed their own army and they had willing recruits from the local populace.
+There was no shortage of manpower.
 However, the English were selective in the recruitment of Indians to the British Indian army and restricted their recruitment to certain castes only.
-These castes they referred to as martial.
-They divided the Indian races into martial and non-martial castes, but relied heavily on the Hindu division as well.
+These castes were referred to as martial.
+They divided the Indian races into martial and non-martial castes but relied heavily on the Hindu division as well.
 Thus the higher castes were only classified as martial and other castes were not given this classification.

-The Indian army inherited this British concept in 947 when India became free.
-The then Indian leader Jawaharlal Nehru, decided that caste based regiments was to continue and so the India army continued with caste based regiments.
+The Indian army inherited this British concept in 1947 when India became free.
+The then Indian leader Jawaharlal Nehru decided that caste-based regiments were to continue.
+The army continued with caste-based regiments.
 Ipso fact this ensured that the infantry regiments consisted of only high caste Hindus as from earlier times the Shudras or lower castes were not allowed to bear arms.

 Success of Caste Based Regiments

-One may wonders whether these caste-based regiments were a success or not.
+One may wonder whether these caste-based regiments were a success.
 The fact is that these regiments on innumerable occasions covered them with glory.
 A list of battles that these regiments fought for the English needs a separate study.
 Right from the Afghan wars, the Opium wars in China, the Boxer rebellion and the two World Wars proved the efficacy of the caste-based regiments.

-The caste based regiments had their own battle cries and also their own variety of food.
+The caste-based regiments had their own battle cries and also their own variety of food.
 As an example, the Rajput regiments were basically vegetarian, while Sikhs were served meat.
 The soldier's rations scales were suitably prepared as per the ethos of the regiment.
 The Muslim regiments were served halal meat.

 The Indian army is a formidable force and is the 4th largest army in the world.
 But unlike other armies, it is unique in some aspects.
 One of these is the division of the army regiments on the basis of caste.
 Though the army has now some mixed regiments, yet one cannot see that caste-based troops of the Indian army will ever be history.
 The culture of caste is too strongly embedded in the Indian psyche and one can be sure that in times to come the caste-based regiments of the Infantry will remain.